Abdulkadir19997/Auto-Inpaint-Anything-WebAPP/README.md

 **It was inspired by [Inpaint-Anything](https://github.com/geekyutao/Inpaint-Anything).
 Unlike Inpaint Anything, it differs in:**
 1. I added an Object detection layer at the beggining of the inference Pipeline, you just need to specify the wanted object in a prompt, with out choosing from cursor.
-2. You can use the API endpoints independently after using the dino_sam endpoint.
+2. I integrated the provided Inpaint-Anything functionality into an API with 4 different endpoints to be used independently after using the dino_sam endpoint.
 Example: Use the dino_sam endpoint to get the segment objects first then if you use the fill_anything endpoint it will automatically get the segmented result and do the changes you asked for in the fill_prompt.
 3. If you integrate the API's correctly, you can automize the process of doing Inpainting without human interaction for thousands of different images.